-- LIFE SKILLS & ACCOUNTABILITY TRAINING to prepare young men for success in independent living.
-At TLR, accountability is stressed – not in a rigid and uncaring way, but in a manner where young men quickly sense what is expected of them in their new community and rise to the expectations of staff and brothers.
-Our young men prepare meals for the community, assist with shopping, are assigned and monitored in chores related to cleaning, scheduling, community leadership, and time management.
+- LIFE SKILLS & ACCOUNTABILITY TRAINING to prepare men for success in independent living.
+At TLR, accountability is stressed – not in a rigid and uncaring way, but in a manner where men quickly sense what is expected of them in their new community and rise to the expectations of staff and brothers.
+Our men prepare meals for the community, assist with shopping, are assigned and monitored in chores related to cleaning, scheduling, community leadership, and time management.
 Deeper issues addressed include anger management and conflict resolution, handling stress and leisure activities, money management, developing realistic job expectations, applying for jobs, finding healthy supportive living, and preparing for re-entry into the world following discharge.

 - EQUINE THERAPY incorporates a full corral of horses experientially into the emotional and learning growth of our clients.
 A tested and evidence-based practice, this therapy positively affects assertiveness, communication skills, self-confidence, a positive work ethic, and fosters a growth in healthy relationships.
-Horses act as “truth tellers” for our young men, responding to them with honest and immediate feedback in sessions coordinated by our clinical and equestrian therapists.
+Horses act as “truth tellers” for our men, responding to them with honest and immediate feedback in sessions coordinated by our clinical and equestrian therapists.

-- VISION QUESTS afford young men an opportunity to experience themselves in nature and in silence.
-Men, by nature, and young men especially, resonate with Native American ceremonies such as these as they face themselves, overcome adversity, and earn their place in the community of men in recovery.
+- VISION QUESTS afford men an opportunity to experience themselves in nature and in silence.
+Men, by nature, and men especially, resonate with Native American ceremonies such as these as they face themselves, overcome adversity, and earn their place in the community of men in recovery.

 - JUNGIAN SHADOW WORK opens m

 en to seeing into the darker (and lighter) parts of themselves and learning techniques for integrating them into an expanded level of consciousness.
 Carl Jung, the famous Swiss psychiatrist, played a role in the beginnings of A.A. and his insights continue to help in the transformational recovery process practiced at TLR.
-Young men get excited about recovery as they explore and experience the Warrior, Magician, Lover, and King living within.
+Men get excited about recovery as they explore and experience the Warrior, Magician, Lover, and King living within.

 - SOMATIC EXPERIENCING: According to the founder of this school of therapy, “Trauma lives in the body, not the event.”
-Once they find safety from attack in the wild, animals spontaneously discharge their stored “fight or flight” energies; but a young man experiencing threatening events continues to hold trauma within his body.
+Once they find safety from attack in the wild, animals spontaneously discharge their stored “fight or flight” energies; but a man experiencing threatening events continues to hold trauma within his body.
 This often contributes to strong feelings of restlessness, irritability; a man being uncomfortable in his own skin.
 Individual therapy sessions are most effective in helping men understand and overcome unresolved trauma that can threaten his recovery.